 (a) The Artist should not grant a license to the station to exploit or distribute the Work in a market in which the station does not actively participate.
 Thus, if a station has had no experience dealing with cable television, the station should not request a license in such a market.
 Certainly, if such a license is granted in a previously unexploited area, it should only be on a non-exclusive basis.
-Even though the grant of a non-exclusive basis.
-Even though the grant of a non-exclusive license has some appeal as a compromise, the Artist would be aware that if the work has commercial value, a distributor may wish to have all the exclusive rights.
-Accordingly, the fact that there are non-exclusive licenses outstanding might affect the marketability of the Work.
-On the other hand, if the station is very active in a market, for example distribution to school systems, it might be in the interest of the Artist to have the station servejas a license of jor that market.
-Under such circumstances the second issue, sharing of revenues or royalites, becomes relevant. (b) All licenses granted by the Artist should be limited as to geographic area and as to time.
-There should be no reason to grant world wide rights in perpetuity to a station unless the artist views himself basically as creating the Work for the station rather than for him or herself. (c) If the Artist expects to realize a financial return hersel
+Even though the grant of a nonexclusive license has some appeal as a compromise, the Artist would be aware that if the work has commercial value, a distributor may wish to have all the exclusive licenses outstanding might affect the marketability of the Work.
+On the other hand, if the station is very active in a market, for example distribution to school systems, it might be in the interest of the Artist to have the station serve as a license of the Artist to have the station serve as a license of the state.
+Under such circumstances the second issue, sharing of gravenues are produced by bottome relevant tion to school systems, it might be in the interest of the Artist to have the station serve as a licensec for that market.
+Under such circumstances the second issue, sharing of revenues or royalties, becomes relevant. (b) All licenses granted by the Artist should be limited as to geographic area and as to time.
+There should be no reason to grant world wide rights in perpetuity to a station unless the artist views himself basically as creating the Work for the station rather than for him or herself.

-(c) If the Artist expects to realize a financial return (c) If the Artist expects to realize a financial return from a grain of a license, the Artist should have the right to terminate the license if certain minimum levels of income are not reached.
-Thus, purely by the way of example, if the Artist grants the station a seven year license to exploit the Work in the educational market, and the Artist has not received at least \$3,000 by the end of the third year of the license, he should have the right to terminate the license. (d) If the contract gives the Artist a percent of royal-ties received from the station's exploitation of the Work, at least three principles should be observed.
+(c) If the Artist expects to reduce a financial return from a grain of a license, the Artist should have the right to terminate the license if certain minimum levels of income are not reached.
+Thus, purely by the way of example, if the Artist grants the station a seven year license to exploit the Work in the educational market, and the Artist has not received at least \$3,000 by the end of the third year of the license, he should have the right to terminate the license. (d) If the contract eives the Artist a percent of rovalto terminate the license. (d) If the contract gives the Artist a percent of royalties received from the station's exploitation of the Work, at least three principles should be observed.
 First, percentages should be based on gross receipts rather than profits.
-From experience whenever the concept of net receipts or net profits is introduced, there is created an area of potential dispute as to what ing an advance aga (e) Theatrical, and subsidiary r.gl.
-Artist.
-Some or ali granted to the static or royalty particip. (f) All grant of r with this sentence to the station are es The Artist shou under paragraph 2 under paragraph 3 No general rule c 7 No general rule con For example, one an er commercial right fee.
-To another arti could be less imp sired to be retained Par 4 BIE shall excerpt from written consern the foregoing. excerpt up time from the of advertising publicizing the broadcasts or cept the up to uses referred copyright noti shall be include
+From experience whenever the concept of net receipts or net profits is introduced, there is created an area of potential dispute as to what to the station are a The Artist show under paragraph 2 under paragraph 3 No general ruie For example, one a er commercial right fee.
+To another art could be less impsired to be retained